Delaware County businessmen create handheld device to kill COVID-19

 For the skeptics wondering if this really works?

-"Our technology, the original light was approved by the NIH, the National Institute of Health and the FDA," said Cage.
+"Our technology, the original light was approved by the NIH, the National Institutes of Health and the Food and Drug Administration," said Cage.

 He says the units sell for just under $18,000.